explodinglabs/explodinglabs.github.io/_airflow/2018-03-05-run-dag-and-watch-logs.markdown

 real-time in the terminal.

 First start the Airflow scheduler.

 ```sh
 $ airflow scheduler
 ```

-So now we need to trigger a dag, but unfortunately neither the scheduler or `airflow trigger_dag` command shows log output from the tasks.
+So now we need to trigger a dag, but unfortunately neither the `airflow trigger_dag` command nor the scheduler shows log output from the tasks.
 The output from tasks is sent to log files.
 Each time any task is run, a new timestamped log file is created.
 Something like

 ```
 ~/airflow/logs/my-dag/my-task/2018-03-06T09:59:10.427477
 ```